jinhaworld/jekyll-theme-chirpy/_posts/2021-5-13-References-Pointers.md

 tags: [syntax]     # TAG names should always be lowercase
 ---

 The purpose of this post is to make a clear distinction between references and pointers.
-Although this distinction may appear trivial, lots of code in c++ have mistakenly interchanged them.

 ``` c++
 int i;